 In this guide, I divide it into sections to cover EVERYTHING you need to know before traveling to the White Sands!
-Including things to do in White Sands, where it is, when to go, where to stay, what to pack, and information on attending their annual Balloon Festival.
+Including things to do in White Sands New Mexico, where it is, when to go, where to stay, what to pack, and information on attending their annual Balloon Festival.

 There’s a chance that this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!